Toluyaya/DSA-Capstone-Project-2/README.md

 - Total amount to be paid out per region and company-wide

 ## Final Task: Dashboard Creation
-Using your cleaned dataset and pivot outputs, build an Excel dashboard.
+Build an Excel dashboard using the cleaned data set and pivot outputs

 ## Tools Used
 Ms Excel